AngelinaVelazquez/JavaScript-Final-Project-Angelina-Claudia-Cohort2211/README.md

 ## Description

 We wanted to create an interactive classroom.
-That contained a calendar, a to do list, and flashcards all in one location.
+That contained a calendar, a to do list, a quiz and flashcards all in one location.

 ## Credits